7 Tips on How to Look After an Aggressive Cat

 In your cat sitting career, there’s a chance you’ll come across a kitty with some serious CATtitude.
-Here are seven tips to getting you off to a paw-sitive start.
+Dealing with an aggressive cat is never easy.
+Below, Cat in a Flat offers seven tips for looking after an aggressive cat so you and your furry client can get off to a paw-sitive start.

-- Arrange to do the first feeding when the owner is there.
-This way the owner can keep kitty calm before leaving him in your care.
-A ‘feeding intro’ like this works particularly well for house sitting jobs, where you will be living in Mr Whiskers home.
+Arrange to do the first feeding when the owner is there.
+This way the owner can keep kitty calm before leaving them in your care.
+A ‘feeding intro’ like this works particularly well for house sitting jobs, where you will be living in Mr Whiskers’ home.

-- If you’re not doing overnight stays, some of our Cat in the Flat community have suggested leaving an item of your clothing in the owner’s home for the duration of your booking – that way the cat can get used to your smell.
+If you’re not doing overnight stays, some of our Cat in a Flat community have suggested leaving an item of your clothing in the owner’s home for the duration of your booking – that way the cat can get used to your smell.

 Using a Feliway diffuser is a good way to keep kitty calm.